erkinkirdan/moonpol/README.md

 # moonpol
-moonpol is a traffic policer prototype on [libmoon](https://github.com/libmoon/libmoon) library. libmoon takes advantage of bringing DPDK and LuaJIT together, thus achieves high packet processing performance.
-Using this library, moonpol implements a token bucket algorithm for rate limiting and [DIR-24-8-BASIC](https://ieeexplore.ieee.org/document/662938/) for faster lookup.
+moonpol is a traffic policer prototype on [libmoon](https://github.com/libmoon/libmoon) library. libmoon has high packet processing performance by bringing DPDK and LuaJIT together.
+Using this library, moonpol implements a token bucket algorithm for rate limiting and [DIR-24-8-BASIC data structure](https://ieeexplore.ieee.org/document/662938/) for faster lookup.

-## Supported HW
+## Supported Hardware
 Any [DPDK supported NIC](http://dpdk.org/doc/nics) can utilize moonpol.
-In order to test usability before starting the policer, ['hello-world' example of libmoon library](https://github.com/libmoon/libmoon/blob/master/README.md#installation) can be tried first.
+In order to test the usability of your hardware before starting the policer, ['hello-world' example of libmoon library](https://github.com/libmoon/libmoon/blob/master/README.md#installation) can be tried first.

 ## Installation & Running
 moonpol is nothing but a libmoon script.
 Therefore, it is strongly recommended to take a look at the [readme of libmoon](https://github.com/libmoon/libmoon) first.
 A configuration file is needed to run the policer.
 It is a list of subnets and rate limits in terms of pps.
+Two example configurations ([config](https://github.com/erkinkirdan/moonpol/blob/master/config) and [config_ru](https://github.com/erkinkirdan/moonpol/blob/master/config_ru)) can be found above.

 ```
 # install dependencies and compile libmoon